Electoral Court of South Africa

-The Electoral Court is a South African court that oversees the Independent Electoral Commission (IEC) and the conduct of elections.
-It was established by the Electoral Commission Act, 1996 to replace a Special Electoral Court which oversaw the 1994 elections and has status similar to that of a division of the High Court.
+The Electoral Court is a South African court that oversees the Electoral Commission of South Africa (IEC), and the conduct of elections in the country.
+It was established by the Electoral Commission Act, 1996, to replace a Special Electoral Court which oversaw the 1994 elections and has status similar to that of a division of the High Court.

 The court consists of a judge of the Supreme Court of Appeal as chairman, two High Court judges, and two other members.
 All members are appointed by the President on the advice of the Judicial Service Commission.

-As of 2018 the chairman is judge Boissie Mbha, who is also a judge of the Supreme Court of Appeal.
-The two judges appointed to the Court are C Lamont and W L Wepener, both judges of the Gauteng Division of the High Court.
-The member is Ms Sungaree Pather, an attorney.
+As of 2022, the Chairperson is judge Dumisani Zondi, who also serves as the Deputy President of the Supreme Court of Appeal.

-The court has its administrative offices at the Supreme Court of Appeal in Bloemfontein, but it may hear cases anywhere in South Africa.
+The Electoral Court has its administrative offices at the Supreme Court of Appeal in Bloemfontein, but it may hear cases anywhere in South Africa.
 Cases are generally, but not necessarily, heard by all five members of the court.

+Mandate

 The court has the power to review the procedural fairness of any decision taken by the IEC.
 It hears appeals on the correctness of any decision taken by the IEC if it involves the interpretation of the law, and answers questions of legal interpretation referred by the IEC.
 It also investigates allegations against members of the IEC.

 The Electoral Court makes rules defining how disputes about the conduct of parties or candidates can be heard by the ordinary courts.
 It may also hear such disputes itself, but it cannot act as a criminal court.